Fanny Carter Edson: Personal life

-Fanny Carter Edson was married to Frank Aaron Edson, whose work in iron-ore exploration made them travel to Minnesota.
-The Edson's moved in 1917 to Duluth, Minnesota.
-They then had their daughter in June.
+Fanny Carter Edson was married to Frank Aaron Edson, whose work in iron-ore exploration made them travel in 1917 to Duluth, Minnesota where they had their daughter in June.
 While the United States had entered the First World War, the duties of Fanny's husband with the Y.M.C.A.
 Field Service took him to various army training camps, while Fanny remained in Duluth.
 For three years she filled various clerical positions, and taught general science for one semester in public schools.
 Fanny and her daughter joined her husband in 1921 at Norman, Oklahoma, where he was employed on the Oklahoma Geological Survey.
 She continued and furthered her studies there for a few years.
 Now versed in geology, and with special training and experience in pre-Cambrian stratigraphy and structure, North American Mid-Continent geology, mineralogy and petrography, and phases of subsurface exploration, Fanny Carter Edson accepted employment with the Roxana Petroleum Corporation (now part of the Shell Oil Company) in September, 1924, at Tulsa.
 There, she became solely responsible for the personal rearing of her daughter when she and her husband divorced in 1923.
 There she began the application of her science and her most rigorous studies to the vocation in which she was enthralled for the remainder of her life.